alivraghi/Confluent-SchemaRegistry/README.md

 ## TEST NOTES

-Tests expect that in the target machine are available Kafka and Schema Registry listening on `localhost` and default ports, otherwise most of the test are skipped.
+Tests expect that in the target host is available Schema Registry listening on `http://localhost:8081`, otherwise most of the test are skipped.

+You can alternatively set a different URL by exporting `CONFLUENT_SCHEMA_REGISTY_URL` environment variable.

 # USAGE